nymtech/docs/content/mixnet/installation.md

 cargo build --release # if you want binaries to try out
 ```

-The above commands will check the code out from Github, and then compile three pieces of software into the `target/release` directory:
+The above commands will check the code out from Github, and compile into the `target/release` directory.

 ```shell
 ls target/release/